roblarsen/git-from-the-ground-up/readme.md

     * Installing Git
     * A Brief Introduction to Git Tooling
     * Setting up your local configuration
+    * Setting up VS Code to work With Git
     * Creating your first repo
     * Creating your first commit
     * Connecting your local repo to GitHub